schoologyteam/Sigmaprep/README.md

 QuackPrep is a platform that helps students prepare for exams.
 Finding and studying with the past exams is like gold, its exactly what will be on the actual exam.

-Maddox started this project and his hope is to help him and others around the world prepare for their exams.
+We started this project and his hope is to help him and others around the world prepare for their exams.

 ## Tech Stack